Mr. 420 (2012 film): Plot

-Krishna is a village boy whose grandmother dies and leaves for Bangalore with his uncle Ranganna to eke out a living.
-But Ranganna’s family engages in Pickpocketing and theft.
-Krishna feels disgusted and leaves for his village but circumstances force him to accept the situation.
+Krishna lives in his village with his grandmother who dies.
+He leaves for Bangalore with his uncle Ranganna to eke out a living.
+Ranganna’s family engages in Pickpocketing and theft.
+Krishna and leaves for his village but circumstances force him to accept the situation.
 Krishna falls in love with Rukmini, who leaves his activities when Rukku learns of this.
 Krishna and Ranganna seek jobs at an electronic showroom, but to no avail.

-They work as bagger in bus station and finds a suitcase and are caught by the police led by Inspector Sadhu and find a severed head in the suitcase, which the duo and Sadhu initially thought was a bag of money.
-They find that the severed head is actually the famous underworld gangster Karadi Seena.
+They work as baggers in the bus station and find a suitcase, thinking it is a bag of money.
+They are caught by the by police Inspector Kashinath who opens the suitcase to reveal a severed head in it.
+They find that the severed head is an underworld gangster Karadi Seena.
 Circumstances force Krishna and Ranganna to tell that they killed Seena to Seena's rival gang and they treat them with respect and lead a luxurious life.

-The twist in the tail arises when the due learns that Seena is Rukmini's brother and decide to prove their innocence.
-Rukmini misunderstands Krishna to be Seena's killer and leaves him, Krishna follows Rukmini to prove his innocence.
+The twist in the tail arises when the duo learn that Seena is Rukmini's brother and decide to prove their innocence.
+Rukmini mistakes Krishna to be Seena's killer and leaves him, Krishna follows Rukmini to prove his innocence.
 Meanwhile, The gang finds out that their gang member Paagal actually killed Seena and chases Ranganna, who escapes and proves Krishna's innocence.
-They are chased by the gang along with Sadhu and officers.
+They are chased by the gang along with Kashinath and officers.